 What is Contribution Margin?
 Meaning and Calculation

-The contribution margin is the amount by which the selling price of a product exceeds its total variable unit costs.
+The contribution margin can be defined as the amount by which the selling price of a product exceeds its total variable unit costs.

 This difference between the selling price and the variable cost per unit is known as the contribution margin, as it represents the per-unit contribution towards paying fixed costs.